ricgonmen/spring-cloud-app/README.md

 To build images, create containers and start it in background:

 `docker-compose build`

 `docker-compose up -d`

 To stop the containers, remove them from Docker and remove the connected networks from it:

 `docker-compose down`

+To start the container scalling the ms-user service (in example 3 instances) please type:

+`docker-compose up --scale ms-users=3`

 ## Check if Spring Cloud is on
 To check the Eureka Discovery Server is up please type in your brownser: